 What are the current experimental challenges?

-Sofia Krylova: AdEV biology remains poorly understood due to limited methods to define their secretion and function, and current purification approaches are still insufficient.
+Sofia Krylova: There are currently no in vivo systems to study AdEV secretions, and the existing purification protocols are not yet fully optimized.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.